spatie/laravel-feed/README.md

 'feeds' => [
         [
-             /**
-             * Fill in for items a class with a method that returns a collection of items
+            /*
+            * Here you can specify which class and method will return the items
-             * that you want in the feed.
+            * that should appear in the feed.
+For example:
-             * e.g.: 'App\Repositories\NewsItemRepository@getAllOnline'
+            * 'App\Repositories\NewsItemRepository@getAllOnline'
-             * For url fill in a url, on which the feeds will be shown.
             */
             'items' => '',

+            /*
+            * The feed will be available on this url
+            * If url is left empty it will do nothing */
             'url' => '',

-             'title' => 'This is feed 1 from the unit tests', 'description' => 'This is feed 1 from the unit tests.',
+            'title' => 'My feed',

+            'description' => 'Description of my feed',

             ],
         ],